All Articles

 The trust gap between owned content and earned conversation

-There's a research finding that puts this in sharp relief: brands are 6.5x more likely to be cited through third-party sources than their own domains.
-Your own website is not the primary asset.
-It's a supporting document.
+Brands are 6.5x more likely to be cited through third-party sources than their own domains.
+Your homepage is a supporting document.
 The primary asset is what other people, on platforms with no commercial relationship to you, say about you.

 Want to see this in action?